Avaya: History

-Avaya was then spun off from Lucent as its own company in 2000 (Lucent merged with Alcatel SA in 2006, becoming Alcatel-Lucent, which was purchased in turn by Nokia in 2016).
-It remained a public company from 2000 to 2007.
-In October 2007, Avaya was acquired by two private-equity firms, TPG Capital and Silver Lake Partners, for $8.2 billion.
+Avaya Inc. was spun off from Lucent as its own company in 2000 (Lucent merged with Alcatel SA in 2006, becoming Alcatel-Lucent, which was purchased in turn by Nokia in 2016).
+Avaya Inc. were listed on the NYSE using the symbol AV from 2000 to 2007.
+In October 2007, Avaya Inc. was acquired for $8.2 billion by Sierra Holdings Corp owned by two private-equity firms, TPG Capital and Silver Lake Partners.
+On June 6, 2011 Sierra Holdings Corp. was renamed Avaya Holdings Corp.

-On January 19, 2017, Avaya filed for Chapter 11 bankruptcy.

-On December 15, 2017, it once again became a public company, trading under the NYSE stock ticker AVYA.

-On February 14, 2023, Avaya once again filed for Chapter 11 bankruptcy.